 23 July 2025, 9:06 am

-Byamukama Alozious
+By Byamukama Alozious

-The turning point came when he attended his first gender reporting training at Crane Resort, organized by UMWA under the Media Support for Public Accountability (M-Space) project.
+The turning point came when he attended his first gender reporting training at Crane Resort, organised by UMWA under the Media Support for Public Accountability (M-Space) project.
 The project was implemented in partnership with the African Centre for Media Excellence, Uganda Editors’ Guild, and Uganda Radio Network, with support from the Royal Danish Embassy.

 Since then, Opingopi has made deliberate changes to his journalism.
 He now pays close attention to the language he uses, both on air and in his writing.